 This option including Center Tickets between 3-5th Row<br/>Pickup included

-From here, stroll to Qianmen Street and the Dashilan commercial district which were one of the busiest streets in Beijing during the Ming and Qing dynasties and displays the traditional characteristics of local architecture and merchant culture.
-Because of its grandeur and unique design, Qianmen Street has long been seen as a symbol of old Beijing.
-It has also been a commercial center for nearly seven centuries.
+From here, stroll to Qianmen Street and the Dashilan commercial district—once Beijing’s busiest thoroughfares during the Ming and Qing dynasties, showcasing traditional local architecture and time-honored merchant culture.
+Revered as a symbol of old Beijing for its grandeur and unique design, Qianmen Street has thrived as a commercial hub for nearly seven centuries.

 • Dress code is smart casual